tonytvo/blog-generator/content/blog/tools-of-titans/index.md

   - spend money to earn time as time is non-renewable.
 - **No hurry, no pause.**
   - You can get 95% of the results you want by calmly putting one foot in front of the other.
-  - Slow is smooth, smooth is fast.
+  - Slow is smooth.
+Smooth is fast.
 - **Luxury is feeling unrushed.
 No hurry, no pause.**
 - article from Tim Ferris
   - [17 Questions that changed my life](./17-Questions-That-Changed-My-Life.pdf)

 # Exercises to try
-## Write down 10 ideas each morning in a notebook.
+## Write down ten ideas each morning in a notebook.
 Sample prompts like
   - 10 craziest things I could do
   - 10 old ideas I can make new
   - 10 ridiculous things I would invent